If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Prepare your financial information:

-You should get your financial documents in order before applying for a loan.
+You should organize your financial documents before applying for a loan.
 These documents should include your income statement, balance sheet, and cash flow statement, as well as your business plan and any other relevant documents.

 Choose the right lender: